alan-turing-institute/open-research-community-management/project-management/1-1-meetings/Achintya-Rao/weekly-meetings.md

 - Helped HS, JL and KR prepare for meeting with illustrator for white papers.

+MS: will chat with HS about in house data vis expertise (RSE), interactive - check the need and store in an issue.

 #### Who helped you since the last meeting?

 - ZI, who has followed up with everyone who was to review the Scivision section.
 - AD, for giving me space to present the work going into the white papers at the S&R meeting.

+MS: Great stuff.

 #### What did you achieve?